f-squirrel/f-squirrel.github.io/_posts/2020-01-15-google-docs-and-cpp11.md

 ---

-While writing about smart pointers in C++ I’ve noticed a funny thing: Google Docs know about C++ syntax but not about C++ 11-17!
+While writing about smart pointers in C++, I noticed a funny thing: Google Docs knows about C++ syntax but not C++ 11!
 It showed the following suggestion:

 ![Google Docs does not recognize CPP 11](/img/google_docs_cpp11_auto_ptr.png)

-I hope Google Docs’ team will adjust the spell checker to the latest C++ standards:)
+I hope the Google Docs team will adjust the spell checker to the latest C++ standards:)